JacopoPan/a-minimalist-guide/Part3-Using-AirSim.md

 $ conda activate
 $ pip install airsim
 ```
-Note: to modify AirSim's Python APIs, **remember to eventually uninstall this package** and use a local build from source (more on this below)
+Note: to modify AirSim's Python APIs, **remember to eventually uninstall this package** and use a local build (more on this below)
 ```
 $ conda activate
 $ pip uninstall airsim